11lookpig23/Adaptive-Branch-Reasoning/README.md

 # Adaptive Branch Reasoning Prompting Enhances Literature-based Scientific Reasoning

 This repository contains the code implementation and data for the paper titled "Adaptive Branch Reasoning Prompting Enhances Literature-based Scientific Reasoning."

 To improve clarity, we updated the README.md with diagrams to clarify the method and input/output examples.
 We include an example using the Paper Source Tracing (PST) task to further elucidate the methods discussed in the paper.

 ![Illustrations](abrpv4.svg)

 ## Data Preparation

 1. Cleaned Paper Source Tracing data is located in `dataset/PST`.
-2. CSV files downloaded from Huggingface are placed in `dataset/relish`.
+2. Data downloaded from [Huggingface](https://huggingface.co/datasets/allenai/scirepeval/viewer/relish) are placed in `dataset/relish`.
-3. The Cora/PubMed datasets can be downloaded from [this link](http://example.com).
+3. The Cora/PubMed datasets can be downloaded from [this link](https://github.com/XiaoxinHe/TAPE).

 ## Installation